zhengshuai1001/JiKouCompany/README.md

 Life is like a box of chocolates,you never konw what you're going to get.

 If we are facing in the right direction, all we have to do is keep on walking.

+You don't have to live your life the way other people expect you to.